lqmix: an R package for longitudinal data analysis via linear quantile mixtures: The lqmix R package

 \subsection{The \texttt{search\_lqmix} function for model selection}

-As described in Section \ref{sec:SeModChoice}, the number of mixture components $G_q$ and the number of hidden states $m_q$ in the model are unknown quantities that need to be estimated.
+As described in Section ``\textit{Standard errors and model selection}'', the number of mixture components $G_q$ and the number of hidden states $m_q$ in the model are unknown quantities that need to be estimated.
 Moreover, a multi-start strategy is frequently needed to solve, at least partially, the potential multimodality of the likelihood surface.
 Both issues can be addressed by means of the \texttt{search\_lqmix()} function.
 Input arguments and corresponding default values can be displayed on the \textsf{R} console though the \texttt{args} function:

 Most of the arguments of this function correspond to those described so far.
 The remaining ones are specified as follows. \texttt{Gv} and \texttt{mv} denote vectors identifying the range for the number of mixture components, $G_q$, and the number of hidden states, $m_q$, to be considered, respectively, for a fixed quantile level $q \in (0,1)$.
 When both arguments are specified, the search of the optimal linear quantile mixture with TC and TV random coefficients is performed.
-When only one out the two arguments is specified, a linear quantile mixture based on either TC or TV random coefficients is considered.
+When only one out the two arguments is specified, a linear quantile mixture based on either TC or TV random coefficients is estimated.
 A linear quantile regression with no random coefficients is also estimated either when both \texttt{mv} and/or \texttt{Gv} include the value 1, or when \texttt{Gv} includes 1 and \texttt{mv = NULL}, or when \texttt{mv} includes 1 and \texttt{Gv = NULL}.
 In this case, the function \texttt{lqr()} implemented in the \texttt{lqmix} \textsf{R} package and described in the following is employed.

-The argument \texttt{method} is used to specify the method to be used for model selection purposes.
+The argument \texttt{method} is used for model selection purposes.
 One of three possible values is admitted: ``\texttt{bic}'' (by default), ``\texttt{aic}'', or ``\texttt{lk}''.
 The former two identify the optimal model as that providing the minimum value of the BIC or the AIC index, respectively.
 The latter, selects the optimal model as the one corresponding to the maximum log-likelihood value.